 What is the TN/VA Scholar Program?

 Tennessee/Virginia Scholars, a program of the Kingsport Chamber, is a regional rewards and recognition program for high school students sponsored by local business and industry.
 There are eight participating schools, representing Kingsport City, Sullivan County, Hawkins County and Scott County, Va., systems.
-Primary program sponsors of this effort are Eastman and BC Realty.
+Primary program sponsor of this effort is Eastman.

 The first class of TN/VA Scholars, 194 students total, graduated in 1994.
 Each year 400 to 500 students graduate from the program better prepared for college and the workforce.
 In 2017, the program celebrated its 23rd year.
 During the past twenty-tw years more than 10,000 students have graduated as TN/VA Scholars.
 The program has the potential to reach over 2,000 students per graduating class.

 TN/VA Scholars are high school students who have completed the TN/VA Scholars course of study, a specific sequence of academic courses in math, science, language arts and social studies.
 This rigorous course of study in high school helps students become successful and prepared for college and the workforce.

 The Tennessee/Virginia Scholars program is managed by the education department of the Kingsport Chamber and guided by a council.
 The program is an affiliate of the Tennessee state scholars initiative.
 Courses and policy are set by the State Tennessee Scholars program council at the Tennessee Chamber of Commerce and Industry.